 So how do you stop old behaviors you don’t like?
 Management is always your first step — do what you can to prevent your dog from practicing the bad habit.
-For example, keep him inside when you’re not around to prevent digging in the yard, stand on the middle of his leash to prevent jumping on guests, etc.
+For example, keep him inside when you’re not around to prevent digging in the yard, stand on the middle of his leash to prevent jumping on guests, put socks in the laundry hamper instead of leaving them on the floor for the puppy to grab, etc.

 Create New Habits

 The second step is, figure out a different action your dog can do instead, one that is “incompatible” or will prevent the bad habit because the dog can’t do the new, nice behavior and the old, bad behavior at the same time.
 He’ll have to make a choice.
 As you practice the new behavior, reward it generously with praise, toys, attention, food, and a variety of other rewards, so that it becomes something your dog is eager to do.